 - Tuberculosis – excluded until permitted by physician

 - Vomiting – 2 or more episodes within the last 24 hours child should stay home until symptoms resolved

-Please communicate any of the above illnesses to Ms. Anne so she can be watchful of other children developing similar symptoms, and to inform other parents if their child may have been exposed to an illness of concern (your name will not be disclosed).
+Please communicate any of the above illnesses to Ms. Kelsie so she can be watchful of other children developing similar symptoms, and to inform other parents if their child may have been exposed to an illness of concern (your name will not be disclosed).